Xpos587/Minecraft-MonitoringAPI/README.md

 - Safari: Devtools > Storage > Cookies

 ### Using the Client:
-To use this library, simply import mmonitoring and create a mmonitoring.Client instance.
+To use this library, simply import minecraftmonitoring and create a minecraftmonitoring.Client instance.
 The Client class accepts the following arguments:
 ```
 authautologin - The token to use.